cuiyongbo/hello-world/my_wiki/programmer_note/python/python_built_in_functions.rst

 .. function:: hex(x)

    Convert an integer number (of any size) to a lowercase hexadecimal string prefixed with “0x”

+.. function:: ascii(object)

+   As :func:`repr`, return a string containing a printable representation of an object, but escape the non-ASCII characters in the string returned by :func:`repr` using ``\x``, ``\u`` or ``\U`` escapes.

+.. function:: repr(object)

+   Return a string containing a printable representation of an object.
+For many types, this function makes an attempt to return a string that would yield an object with the same value when passed to :func:`eval`, otherwise the representation is a string enclosed in angle brackets that contains the name of the type of the object together with additional information often including the name and address of the object.
+A class can control what this function returns for its instances by defining a :meth:`__repr__` method.

 .. function:: chr(i)